sigvartmh/SmartPay/Readme.md

 ```

 ### Running the server and website
 Run it as a website on a server you will have to modifie the `dev.env.template` to add your twilio API key and number after this is done you can copy the template `cp dev.env.template dev.env` or just source the template instead.
+If you don't have number just don't fill it in if you just want to test the application without SMS capability.

 ```bash
 source dev.env